pdgarfer/pdgarfer.github.io/_portfolio/portfolio-1.md

 **[Light-motion interaction in disordered nanostructures](https://ddd.uab.cat/pub/tesis/2021/hdl_10803_672001/gab1de1.pdf)**
 *Guillermo Arregui Bravo (2021)*

-This thesis provides comprehensive theoretical and experimental analysis of optomechanical interactions in disorder-induced cavities.
-It includes detailed treatment of the nonlinear dynamics arising from two-photon absorption, free-carrier dispersion, and thermo-optic effects in silicon cavities.
+This thesis provides a comprehensive theoretical and experimental analysis of optomechanical interactions in disorder-induced cavities.
+It includes detailed studies of nonlinear dynamics arising from two-photon absorption, free-carrier dispersion, and thermo-optic effects in silicon cavities.
 The work demonstrates self-pulsing phenomena in Anderson-localized optical modes and shows how these limit cycles can drive mechanical oscillations through radiation pressure modulation.
 The thesis also presents the statistical enhancement of optomechanical coupling rates in Anderson-localized systems and demonstrates mechanical lasing up to 6.8 GHz in slotted photonic crystal waveguides.

 **[Brillouin scattering in bosonic systems](https://ddd.uab.cat/pub/tesis/2023/hdl_10803_688308/oefp1de1.pdf)**
 *Omar Enrique Florez Peñaloza (2023)*

 This thesis focuses on the design and experimental characterization of phononic crystals and waveguides using Brillouin light scattering spectroscopy.
-It demonstrates full hypersonic bandgaps with up to 64% gap-to-midgap ratio in shamrock phononic crystals and provides direct experimental evidence of guided modes at GHz frequencies measured at room temperature.
-The work explores both trivial defect waveguides and topological waveguides based on quantum spin Hall and quantum valley Hall analogies, addressing the design constraints related to material anisotropy and experimental characterization.
+It demonstrates full hypersonic bandgaps with gap-to-midgap ratios reaching 64% in shamrock phononic crystals and provides direct experimental evidence of guided modes at GHz frequencies measured at room temperature.
+The work explores both trivial defect waveguides and topological waveguides based on quantum spin Hall and quantum valley Hall analogies, addressing the constraints imposed by elastic anisotropy and experimental accessibility.

-I summarize most of the results of this research line in this [talk](https://www.youtube.com/watch?v=jx5lNSxwHSw).
+I summarize many of the results of this research line in this [invited talk](https://www.youtube.com/watch?v=jx5lNSxwHSw).